MHH-RCUG/Wochenende/README.md

 3. Install all the other tools.
    - ABRA2
 4. Edit the configuration section of `run_Wochenende.py` to set the paths to the tools and reference sequences.
+5. (Wochenende_plot only).
+Install the python dependencies for visualization by pip.
+The works on Ubuntu 1604: `pip3 install --user numpy==1.17.4 pandas==0.24.2 matplotlib==3.0.3`
-5. Activate the conda environment before running the pipeline.
+6. Activate the conda environment before running the pipeline.
-`source activate wochenende`
+`conda activate wochenende`

 ## List of Tools used or optional in the pipeline